 From breathtaking Niagra Falls to jaw-dropping New York City, the “Empire State” rivals the best of the U.S. for its variety of natural and man-made attractions.
 New York is home to just over 8 million residents, and NYC ranks as the most densley populated city in the U.S. And even with all these New Yorkers, the state’s pristene 176 state parks maintain the natural wonder of historic New England.
 It’s no wonder drivers from every state have made New York their vacation spot year after year, and CheapCarInsurance.net is doing its job to make sure all these visitors and residents alike a protected while on the road.
 To help out, here’s a list of helpful facts every driver should know when driving in New York.

 Average Car Insurance Premiums.

 New York consistently ranks well above average compared to the national average in both categories.
 NAIC.org reports that New York premiums have remained higher than the national average since 1991.

 The National Highway Traffic Safety Administration reveals that New York’s drunk driving fatalities have been below the national average for several years.
 Compared to the rest of the U.S., New York appears to have curbed its drunk driving numbers well.

 Teens in New York drink and drive much less than the national average.

 Vehicular Theft in New York

-The FBI reports that New York’s auto thefts have declined, and they remain well below half the national average.
+The FBI reports that New York’s auto thefts have declined in recent years, and they remain well below half the national average.